 and is thus a limited period of time.
 So how long will people be in Hell?
 We are not told how long

 people will suffer in Hell.
-They could be there for thousands of years or even billions of years.
+Some could be there for a few years while others might be there for thousands

-Also some might have to stay in Hell a lot longer than others.
-The suffering in Hell is terrible.
+of years.
+Some might have to stay in Hell a lot longer than others.
+It seems there are different degrees